Official Selection / Finalist / Category Winner

 Film and Music by Brian Siskind

-Drone and soundtrack by Brian Siskind
+Music and Production - Brian Siskind

 My independent film projects are immersed often in abandoned, forgotten places, and endangered historic properties.
 I also tell the stories of people in relation to place.